Anatomy of geometrical destabilization of inflation: Results

 as we have here $V_{;ss}=m^2, \left(\R\right)|_{\chi=0}=-4/M^2$, and the inflationary trajectory along $\chi=0$ is a field-space geodesic, so that $\eta_\perp=0$.

 As $\epsilon_1 H^2$ grows during inflation, at the critical point such that

 the effective mass (\ref{eq:ms2_2}) becomes negative, which triggers geometrical destabilization of $\chi$.
-The model has thus two tunable dimensionless parameters, $m^2/H_{\rm c}^2$ and $M^2/\M^2$.
-We shall consider six sets of parameters, listed in Table \ref{tab:pars}.
+The model has thus two tunable dimensionless parameters, $m^2/H_{\rm c}^2$ and $M^2/\M^2$ whose values control the time at which the geometrical destabilization occurs and the strength of the phenomenon.
+We shall consider four sets of parameters, listed in Table \ref{tab:pars}.
 For further convenience, the layout of Table \ref{tab:pars} directly corresponds to the layout of subsequent Figures.